24 Hours of Winter is when North Vancouver‘s Grouse Mountain stays open all day and night from a Saturday morning until a Sunday night in February.

 Complimentary Shuttle

-A complimentary shuttle service is likely available from midnight until 7:00 am on the Sunday between the ski hill and key North Shore locations with departures leaving from the base of Grouse Mountain on the hour.
+In 2026, a complimentary shuttle service is available from midnight until 7:00 am on the Sunday between the ski hill and key North Shore locations, with departures leaving from the base of Grouse Mountain throughout the night.

-In years when it has been offered, the route for the complimentary shuttle service went from the parking lot at Grouse Mountain down Nancy Greene Way to Canyon Heights (via Montroyal and Highlands), through Edgemont Village (via Edgemont and Queens), down Lonsdale Avenue to Lonsdale Quay, along Esplanade to 3rd Street and then Marine Drive, and then finally up Capilano Road back to the ski hill.
+The route for the complimentary shuttle service goes from the parking lot at Grouse Mountain down Nancy Greene Way to Canyon Heights (via Montroyal and Highlands), through Edgemont Village (via Edgemont and Queens), down Lonsdale Avenue to Lonsdale Quay, along Esplanade to 3rd Street and then Marine Drive, and then finally up Capilano Road back to the ski hill.

-In the past, folks using the shuttle service are welcome to ask the driver to stop anywhere along the route, which makes it wonderfully convenient.
-Designated hop-on points have included Edgemont Village in front of Delaney’s Coffee, at Lonsdale Quay in Chadwick Court, and at the bottom of Capilano Road in front of one of the hotels as well as across from Capilano Suspension Bridge.
+In the past, folks using the shuttle service were welcome to ask the driver to stop anywhere along the route, which made it wonderfully convenient.
+Designated hop-on points have included Edgemont Village in front of Delaney’s Coffee, at Lonsdale Quay in Chadwick Court, and at the bottom of Capilano Road in front of one of the hotels, as well as across from Capilano Suspension Bridge.

 Other Information

-The 24 Hours of Winter event is a fabulous event and highly recommended (for people who love winter sports and staying up late at night)!
+The 24 Hours of Winter is a fabulous event and highly recommended (for people who love winter sports and staying up late)!

 For details about the ski hill in general, click Grouse Mountain.

-For information about the 2-day event, see the Grouse Mountain website’s Events Page (where you may or may not find information, depending on whether the event is happening or not).
+For information about the 2-day event, see the Grouse Mountain website’s Events Page.

 And for more ideas on things to do check out Vancouver’s March Calendar.